Packer and Terraform Development - Part 1

 Finally to create a image with packer we want to call the packer executable with a couple of arguments.

-1. We want to grab our working directory and store it in the envionment variable System_DefaultWorkingDirectory.
+.
 The reason for this is that it will mirror what Azure DevOps pipelines would use for the working directory location.
 This is critical so commands you do in future packer provisioners that use relative paths will match what would occur on the pipeline agent when doing CI/CD builds.
-This increases also the reliability of packer working the same way in the Azure DevOps pipeline and locally.
+This increases also the reliability of packer working the same way in the Azure DevOps pipeline and locally. - We setup the packer definition in a variable so it doesn’t have to be typed every time.

-3. We run the packer build command packer build with the custom argument -on-error=ask which gives you a chance to stop the build or retry the step if packer fails.
+which gives you a chance to stop the build or retry the step if packer fails.

 By the way, in theory you can have lots of packer image build definitions in this source folder and create multiple build scripts for developers.
 In the CI/CD pipeline this can just become a parameter or variable to the pipeline.